reactivemarkets/developer/docs/api/README.md

 To access the Reactive WebSocket API you will need a Platform API key.
 A new API key can be generated in the platform in three steps:

-1. login to the [Reactive Platform](https://platform.reactivemarkets.com) or create an account;
+1. login to the [Reactive Platform API Keys](https://platform.reactivemarkets.com/keys) page.
-2. navigate to the [API Keys section](https://platform.reactivemarkets.com/keys) from the top left menu bar;
-3. click the "Create New API Key" button and make a note of your new API key.
+2. click the "Create New API Key" button and make a note of your new API key.

 ::: warning
 Your new API key will only be displayed once when generated.
 If you lose your API key, then you will